Lancet-Countdown/Lancet-Countdown-2026/WG5/Indicator 5.2.1: Individual Engagement (Wikipedia)/Code/README.md

-The analytical code for this indicator is currently being prepared and will be updated in this folder.

-The code will include the main processing steps used to prepare the data and generate the indicator results.

 The corresponding data files are available through the Lancet Countdown Data Explorer.

+The analytical code for this indicator is available in the [Lancet Countdown Wikipedia 2026 GitHub repository](https://github.com/simonmunzert/lancet-countdown-wikipedia-2026).